-- Having a breast lift helps women to regain a more rejuvenated breast shape.
+- Having a lift helps women to regain a more rejuvenated breast shape.

 - Having more centrally located nipples and more rounded versus sagging breasts provides a more youthful breast contour and can improve the upper body shape.

-A breast lift (Mastopexy Surgery) lifts and re-suspends the breast tissues to a higher position on the chest wall.
+A boob lift (Mastopexy Surgery) lifts and re-suspends the breast tissues to a higher position on the chest wall.
 This can help improve your overall appearance, breast cleavage and physique.